 - Measure 2¼ cups sweet rice/glutinous rice (mochigome).
 Tip: One rice cooker cup (180 ml) of uncooked glutinous rice is 150 g or ¾ US cup.
 You will need 3 rice cooker cups (540 ml, 450 g) for this recipe.

 - To rinse the glutinous rice, put the rice in a large bowl and add some water.
 Stir with your hands and quickly drain the water.

-- Then gently stir the rice with your fingertips.
-Glutinous rice breaks easily, so you should not apply any extra pressure.
-Just lightly stir a few times.
+- Then, gently stir the rice with your fingertips.
+Glutinous rice breaks easily, so do not apply any extra pressure.
+Just lightly stir it a few times.

-- Add water to the bowl, and carefully rinse 4-5 times.
-Drain the rice in a fine-mesh sieve/colander.
+- Add more water to the bowl and carefully rinse.
+Repeat rinsing 3–4 more times.
+Drain the rice in a fine-mesh sieve.

-- Shake the sieve/colander to remove the excess water.
-Then transfer the rice into the inner pot of the rice cooker.
+- Shake the sieve to remove the excess water.
+Then, transfer the rice to the inner pot of a rice cooker.

-- Even the level of the rice in the pot and add 400 ml of water.
-The water should be at the 3-cup line for Sweet Rice.
+- Even the level of the rice in the pot and add 1⅔ cups water.
+The water level should be at the inner pot‘s 3-cup line for Sweet Rice.
 Evenly distribute the rice with chopsticks or your fingers.

 To Cook the Glutinous Rice

 - Close the lid of the rice cooker.
 Select Regular on the menu and start cooking.
 Regular mode cooking is usually 5–10 minutes longer than the Sweet Rice setting.
 When the rice is finished cooking, we can take it out immediately.